A delicious alternative to a lettuce salad, this Broccoli Salad with Bacon and Dried Cherries is perfect for any gathering!

 Broccoli Salad with Bacon and Dried Cherries

-This highly adaptable broccoli salad has been making the rounds for years.
-With a sweet mayonnaise based dressing, it’s crunchy and irresistible!
+This highly adaptable broccoli salad recipe with bacon has been making the rounds for years.
+With a sweet mayonnaise-based dressing, it’s crunchy and irresistible!
 Often chock full of raisins, I swapped those out for dried cherries.
 The nut of your choice can be added for texture.
 Bacon gives a saltiness to balance out the sweetness of the dressing and cherries.

 I couldn’t resist digging into a big bowl of this broccoli salad immediately after tossing and though it was tasty, it was SO much better the next day.
 The dressing had loosened up a bit and the flavors melded wonderfully.
 Unlike a next-day soggy lettuce salad, this sturdy gem aged well.
 So if you’re in need of a little different side for your next gathering, give this one a shot.
 And plan ahead by making it the night before—it’s worth the wait!

 - This salad is easily customizable.
 If you don’t like nuts, like my hubby, leave out all the crunchy almonds and sunflower seeds.
 If you prefer the classic raisins, add those instead of dried cherries.
 Dried cranberries are a delicious alternative, too.

 - I’ve blanched the broccoli to take off the raw flavor in the past, but I like this salad just as well with fresh broccoli florets.

 - Including shredded cheese was a tasty change from my original recipe and one I’ll keep doing.
 I used sharp cheddar, but Monterey Jack or another of your favorite cheeses would work well in this easy broccoli salad.

 - I sweetened the simple mayonnaise dressing with granulated sugar, but honey or even a sugar substitute are other options.
 Try a homemade mayonnaise instead of store bought for an even more wholesome version.